AliSoftware/OHAttributedLabel/README.md

 * The method names should be self-explanatory (hopefully) as I respect the standard ObjC naming conventions.
 * There are doxygen/javadoc-like documentation in the headers that should also help you describe the methods
-* The provided example should also demonstrate quite every typical usages — including justifying the text, dynamically changing the style/attributes of a range of text, adding custom links, make special links with a custom behavior (like catching @mention and #hashtags), and customizing the appearance/color of links.
+* The provided example ("AttributedLabel Example.xcworkspace") should also demonstrate quite every typical usages — including justifying the text, dynamically changing the style/attributes of a range of text, adding custom links, make special links with a custom behavior (like catching @mention and #hashtags), and customizing the appearance/color of links.

 # ChangeLog — Revisions History